KDE/kdenlive/dev-docs/fileformat.md

 The setup of the timeline tracks is represented by an MLT `<tractor>` element, this “maintractor“ can be identified by being the last `<tractor>` in the file.
 The elements inside are the individual timeline tracks: these are referenced, with the actual tracks then being MLT producers.

-The indivdual Kdenlive timeline tracks can be found in form of MLT `<tractor>` elements holding `<playlist>` elements.
-They can also easily be identfied according to their “tractor#”/“playlist#” id naming scheme; here, “#” is a number internally maintained by Kdenlive.
+The individual Kdenlive timeline tracks can be found in form of MLT `<tractor>` elements holding `<playlist>` elements.
+They can also easily be identified according to their “tractor#”/“playlist#” id naming scheme; here, “#” is a number internally maintained by Kdenlive.
 The tracks feature additional properties that describe their title, locking state, and some more.
 The reason for the extra level with `<playlist>` elements are mixes (see below).

 There is one semi-internal track here, the built-in “black_track”.
 As you can see here, while it is built into Kdenlive, it isn’t so into MLT.
 Instead, to MLT this is just another track that happen to be created by Kdenlive.
 Kdenlive never shows this background track in the timeline as an individual track.
 But you can reference it from transitions (the composite ones, that is).